 What to Expect When You Face an OSHA Violation Claim

-The Occupational Safety and Health Act of 1970 was passed into law to help ensure that employees in the United States have access to “safe and healthful working conditions.”
-Among other things, the law created the Occupational Safety and Health Review Commission—an independent agency tasked with resolving certain complaints raised under the act.
+The Occupational Safety and Health Act of 1970 (OSH Act) was passed into law to help ensure that employees in the United States have access to “safe and healthful working conditions.”
+Among other things, the law created the Occupational Safety and Health Review Commission—an independent agency tasked with resolving certain complaints raised under the act between employees, employers, and the Occupational Safety and Health Administration (OSHA), an agency under the U.S. Department of Labor.

-Doug Suter, a specialist on OSHA, workplace safety and liability matters at Taft in Columbus, notes that, for most of the pandemic, OSHA wasn’t as active as it typically is.
+Doug Suter, a specialist on workplace safety and liability matters, noted that for most of the Covid-19 pandemic, OSHA wasn’t as active as it typically is.
 “In my opinion, there is a trend that when there’s a Democratic administration on board, the OSHA enforcement seems to be beefed up,” he says.
-“With the new adminstiration, OSHA is back out there. … The compliance officers are going out, looking at respiratory protection and sanitation, and those kinds of things.
+“With the new administration, OSHA is back out there. … The compliance officers are going out, looking at respiratory protection and sanitation, and those kinds of things.
 OSHA is back out there, the way they used to be.”

 Cases Arise from an OSHA Inspection, Citation, and/or Proposed Penalties

-When OSHA finds a violation of a workplace safety regulation, it will notify an Ohio employer in writing.
+When an OSHA inspector finds a safety violation of OSHA standards, it will notify an Ohio employer in writing.
 In general, the notice will include an abatement period for the employer to correct the alleged violation.
 It may also issue citations with a proposed monetary penalty.
 Employers have the right to contest OSHA’s findings.
 An employer has the legal right to challenge OSHA on a number of different grounds, including:

-- Disputing the existence of a violation (often a safety hazard that could cause serious physical harm)
+- Disputing the existence of a violation (often a workplace hazard that could cause serious physical harm)

 - Contesting the reasonableness of the abatement period